The Manhattan Mine

 •Direct purchase discounts available

-The Manhattan Mine is a past Gold and Silver producer in the historic Manhattan mining district of Nye county Nevada.
+The Manhattan Mine is a documented mineral property in the historic Manhattan mining district of Nye County Nevada.

-One of the last remaining underground mines available in the district; the Manhattan boasts an estimated 1200' feet in underground workings, heavily mineralized ore spill, an old miners bunkhouse and excellent access.
+One of the last remaining underground mines available in the district; the Manhattan boasts an estimated 1200 feet in underground workings, heavily mineralized ore spill, remnants of an old miners bunkhouse, and excellent access.

-Renowned for some of the highest quality specimen Gold in Nevada, the Manhattan district holds untapped potential for precious mineral recovery.
+Renowned for high-quality specimen Gold in Nevada, the Manhattan district holds untapped potential for precious mineral recovery.

-A large mitigated mine spill features multiple piles of meticulously graded ore and host rock.
+A large mine spill features multiple piles of graded ore and host rock.

-Ore reserves are mostly mid to low grade ores from the production of the early 1900's, as no mill is available onsite, the high grade ore was presumably shipped to another location.
+The mine spill consists of mid-grade ores from early production during the 1900s, as no mill is available onsite, the high grade ore was presumably shipped to another location.

 Mine entrance was gated for protection of the underground reserves as well as to block unauthorized access in 2013.

-A large bunkhouse was constructed south of the mine, near a natural water spring.
+A large bunkhouse was constructed south of the mine.

 Today all that survives of the bunkhouse is the stone cobble fireplace and partial timbers.